w111user/rj-roblox-client-for-android-emulator/README.md

    - The **Android emulator** you are using
    - The **Roblox version** you want to run (**Global** or **VNG**)

+Some files that are temporary, ignore it or do anythings you want :)

 ---

 ## ⚙️ Emulator Menu